oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Potential mentors:** @U8NWXD

-**Product/Technical Clarifiers:** @seanlip (product), @U8NWXD (technical)
+**Product/technical clarifiers:** @seanlip (product), @U8NWXD (technical)

 **Required knowledge/skills:**
-- General
 - Figure out the root cause of an issue and communicate it well using a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs).
-- Web:
 - Write Python code with unit tests.
 - Write or modify Beam jobs, with tests.

 Additionally, strong technical design skills and a good sense of code architecture are helpful.